-The Commission will apply the following updated figures to calculate the amount of the financial sanctions (lump sum or penalty payments) when it brings a case to the Court of Justice under Article 260 (2) and (3) TFEU:
+The Commission will apply the following updated figures to calculate the amount of the financial sanctions (lump sum or penalty payments) when it brings a case to the Court of Justice under Article 260(2) and (3) TFEU:

-- (1) the standard flat-rate amount for calculating the penalty payment is fixed at €700 per day, - (2) the standard flat rate for the lump sum payment is fixed at €230 per day.
+- (1) the standard flat-rate amount for calculating the penalty payment is fixed at EUR 690 per day; - (2) the standard flat rate for the lump sum payment is fixed at EUR 230 per day;

-The standard or uniform flat-rate amount for daily penalty payments is defined as the fixed basic amount to which certain multiplier weightings are applied.
-The weightings are the coefficients for the seriousness and the duration of the infringement and the special factor 'n' corresponding to the Member State concerned that are to be applied for the calculation of a daily penalty payment.
+7 The standard or uniform flat-rate amount for daily penalty payments is defined as the fixed basic amount to which certain multiplier weightings are applied.
+The weightings are the coefficients for the seriousness and the duration of the infringement and the special 'n' factor corresponding to the Member State concerned.

-The flat-rate amount is to be applied when calculating the lump sum.
-As regards Article 260 (2) TFEU, the lump sum will result from multiplying a daily amount (resulting from multiplying the standard flat-rate amount for lump sum payments by the coefficient for seriousness and the result of this calculation being multiplied by the special factor 'n') by the number of days the infringement persists between the date of the first judgment and the date that the infringement comes to an end or the date of delivery of the judgment under Article 260(2) TFEU.
-As regards Article 260 (3) TFEU, according to point 28 of the Commission Communication on "Implementation of Article 260 (3) of the Treaty" (SEC (2010)1371 final; OJ C 12, 15.1.2011, p.
-1), the lump sum will result from multiplying a daily amount (resulting from multiplying the standard flat-rate amount for lump sum payments by the coefficient for seriousness and the result of this calculation being multiplied by the special factor 'n') by the number of days from the day after the time limit for transposition set out in the directive expired until the date that the infringement comes to an end or the date of delivery of the judgment under Articles 258 and 260 (3) TFEU.
+8 The flat-rate amount is to be applied when calculating the lump sum.
+As regards Article 260(2) TFEU, the lump sum will result from multiplying a daily amount (resulting from multiplying the standard flat-rate amount by the coefficient for seriousness, and the result of this calculation being multiplied by the special 'n' factor) by the number of days the infringement persists between the date of the first judgment and the date that the infringement comes to an end or the date of delivery of the judgment under Article 260(2) TFEU.
+As regards Article 260(3) TFEU, according to point 28 of the Commission Communication on "Implementation of Article 260(3) of the Treaty" (SEC(2010) 1371 final; OJ C 12, 15.1.2011, p.
+1), the lump sum will result from multiplying a daily amount (resulting from multiplying the standard flat-rate amount by the coefficient for seriousness, and the result of this calculation being multiplied by the special 'n' factor) by the number of days from the day after the expiry of the time limit for transposition set out in the directive until the date that the infringement comes to an end or the date of delivery of the judgment under Articles 258 and 260(3) TFEU.
 The lump sum calculated on the basis of the daily amount should apply when the result of the above-mentioned calculation exceeds the minimum lump sum.

-The special factor 'n' takes into account the capacity of the Member States to pay (gross domestic product (GDP)) and the number of votes it has in the Council.
+9 The special 'n' factor takes into account the capacity of the Member States to pay (gross domestic product (GDP)) and the number of votes it has in the Council.

-The minimum fixed lump sum payment is determined for each Member State according to the special 'n' factor.
-The minimum fixed lump sum will be proposed to the Court when the summed up daily lump sum payments do not exceed the minimum fixed lump sum.
+10 The minimum fixed lump sum payment is determined for each Member State according to the special 'n' factor.
+The minimum fixed lump sum will be proposed to the Court when the summed-up daily lump sum payments do not exceed the minimum fixed lump sum.